dataleonlabs/hiring-candidate/DATA-SCIENTIST.md

 - Follow this approach for extract total amount TTC on receipt document
 - Write your notebooks on Google Colab in Python
 - Use CNN, RCNN, Fast-RCNN, or Faster-RCNN algorithm
-- Use tensorflow, keras, numpy, pytorch
+- Use tensorflow, keras, numpy or pytorch (pytorch recommanded)
 - Document your code with markdown, step per step.

 ### Datasets: